MDG Technology patterns for common EA use cases

 5. Technology Lifecycle (standards categories)

-What it does: Technology standards register showing adoption status across your organization.
-Tracks what’s strategic, what’s accepted, what you’re retiring.
+What it does: a technology standards register showing adoption status across the organization — what is strategic, what is merely accepted, and what you are actively retiring.

-Technology(generic; stereotyped by category)TechnologyService(if you’re registering platforms as services)ApplicationComponent(that uses the technology)
+Technology(generic; stereotyped by category)TechnologyService(if you are registering platforms as services)ApplicationComponent(that uses the technology)

 Language(Java, C#, Python, etc.)Framework(Spring, .NET, Django, etc.)Database(Oracle, PostgreSQL, MongoDB, etc.)Middleware(Kafka, RabbitMQ, etc.)CloudPlatform(AWS, Azure, GCP)DevTool(IDEs, CI/CD platforms, monitoring)